Healthy Homes Assessment Linden

 Linden Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory to all Linden and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement for all Linden and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate the compliance with any Healthy Homes Standard that apply or will be applicable to your rental home.
+• Landlords and property managers must keep records of their the compliance with all Healthy Homes Standard that apply or will be applicable during the tenancy of an apartment rental.

-• Property managers and private landlords are required to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in lease.
+• Property managers and private landlords are required to ensure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenant.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

-• All households that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes